davesque/thought.place/posts/objects/2017/7/22/pagerank.md

 First, let's introduce some basic terminology.
 During the rest of this article, we're going to use two related concepts in our discussion: the concepts of a **state machine** and a **graph**.
 For our purposes, these two terms are equivalent.
-A **state machines** is composed of a number of states in addition to a number transitions between those states.
+A **state machine** is composed of a number of states in addition to a number transitions between those states.
 In our diagrams from the first section, the circles were the states and the arrows were the transitions.
 Likewise, a **graph** is composed of a number of vertices and a number of edges.
 In the same diagrams, the circles were the vertices and the